make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 ```

 #### Step 2: Increase Swap Memory (Preferred Method : ZRAM)
-When it comes to optimizing memory on your Raspberry Pi, especially for demanding tasks like running MediaPipe and OpenCV for vision applications, ZRAM is the hands-down winner.
+- When it comes to optimizing memory on your Raspberry Pi, especially for demanding tasks like running MediaPipe and OpenCV for vision applications, ZRAM is the hands-down winner.
 It effectively transforms the crippling I/O bottleneck of traditional SD card swap into a manageable CPU overhead, resulting in a significantly more responsive, stable, and performant system.

-By following the simple steps in our [Guide](https://github.com/make2explore/MediaPipe-Installation-on-RaspberryPi/tree/main/Enlarge-Swap), you can easily implement ZRAM and give your Raspberry Pi the memory boost it needs to tackle complex projects without hitting frustrating performance walls.
+- By following the simple steps in our [Guide](https://github.com/make2explore/MediaPipe-Installation-on-RaspberryPi/tree/main/Enlarge-Swap), you can easily implement ZRAM and give your Raspberry Pi the memory boost it needs to tackle complex projects without hitting frustrating performance walls.
 Say goodbye to sluggishness and frequent crashes, and embrace a smoother, more efficient Raspberry Pi experience!
 [How to Increase Swap Memory on Raspberry Pi](https://github.com/make2explore/MediaPipe-Installation-on-RaspberryPi/tree/main/Enlarge-Swap)

+- If you have Raspberry Pi 4/5 with more than 4GB's of RAM.
+You may not need to enlarge the Swap memory.
+- ✅ We have tested it with default setup.
+2GB RAM and 512MB of default Swap space(SD card swap)

 #### Step 3: Install OpenCV